icgc-dcc/dcc-docs/docs/pcawg/data.md

 #### Download from EGA

-After getting your ICGC DACO approval, you will need to get in touch with [_EGA_](mailto:ega-helpdesk@ebi.ac.uk) to have your EGA account set up.
-You will then be able to download any EGA Datasets that are under the control of the ICGC DACO.
+After getting your ICGC DACO approval, you will recieve an email from EGA about setting up your password.
+If you already had an EGA account from before, you will use the same username/password to access ICGC controlled data at EGA.

 For EGA data download, the manifest file you download from ICGC Data Portal is actually a shell script with a few variables need to be